How to Navigate the PE Computer Engineering Reference Handbook During the Exam

 Search Strategies for Each Topic Area

 Effective searching means choosing the right keywords.
-Here are field-tested strategies for the most common question types across the 12 PE Computer Engineering topic areas.
+Here are field-tested strategies for the current 8 PE Computer Engineering topic areas.

 Which Formulas Should You Memorize vs. Look Up?